 Elfquest is the longest-running independent fantasy series, with more than 15 million comics, graphic novels and other publications in print.
 The story of Cutter, chief of the Wolfriders, and his quest to find others of their own kind on the World of Two Moons, Elfquest was first published in 1978 by creators Wendy and Richard Pini.
-The first issue of The Final Quest is now available immediately online, on Dark Horse's comic app, or in print.
+The Prologue and first three issues of The Final Quest are now available immediately online, on Dark Horse’s comic app, or in print.

 Back in 1982, Original Quest reader Steve Purbrick surprised the dreamberries out of us with this marvelous, just about life-size sculpture of Petalwing, the ever-lovable, ever-irritating Preserver “bug.”
 Until now, the sprite’s never been seen in such close detail, and eventually it will take up residence within the stately library stacks of Columbia University.
 Breeeeee-dee-deet!
 Enjoy!

 Elfpop here: Never have I read words that so well capture the source of my frustration, disgust, and sometimes even rage, at mainstream comics, Hollywood and – guilty by association – fandom, for embracing this inhuman model of “storytelling” and thus perpetuating it.
 Discuss.
 Read the article here.